2 The Ramsey numbers R(3,k)

 PIC

 Note.
-We are trying to construct a triangle free graph on k32o(1) vertices with α(G)<k.
+To prove Theorem 2.3, we are trying to construct a triangle free graph on k32o(1) vertices with α(G)<k.

 • 1np12